barisozdemirr/movie-api/README.md

 # movie-api
-A movie api that I made with node js
+A movie api that I made with node js.
+This is a first app for me.